SunsetFi/simply-openapi/packages/controllers/docs/forward-why-use-openapi.md

 ## What does OpenAPI define anyway?

-Let's take this simple example, straight from the OpenAPI project itself:
+Let's take this simple example, straight from the OpenAPI documentation:

 ```json
 {